realworldocaml/book/book/testing/README.md

 unimportant question, but when it comes to testing, not all probability distributions are created equal.

-In fact, the choice we made, which was to pick integers uniformly and at random from the full set of integers, is problematic, since it picks interesting special cases, like zero and one, with the same probability as everything else.
-Given the number of integers, the chance of testing any of those special cases is rather low.
-This accords poorly with the intuition that one should make sure to test corner cases.
+Indeed, the choice we made, which was to pick integers uniformly and at random from the full set of integers, is problematic, since it picks interesting special cases, like zero and one, with the same probability as everything else.
+Given the number of integers, the chance of testing any of those special cases is rather low, which seems like a problem.

 This is a place where `Quickcheck` can help.  `Quickcheck` is a library to help automate the construction of testing